 "In terms of the arrangement and production of this song, we were really inspired by Sufjan Stevens and his dreamy production on 'Carrie and Lowell'.
 We worked with producer Nick Huggins on our debut album and we returned to his peaceful studio in Point Lonsdale (near Geelong) to get creative for this song.
 He has a rustic old piano which we tinkled on playfully while we were waiting around.
 Nick recorded it casually, and it ended up being the opening sounds of the track.
 We love working with Nick, he's right in the creative flow from the very start.
 He's very open.
 It's also important for us to play all the different instruments on our recordings, so that dictates the sound too.
 Ivy has been deep into exploring Celtic fiddle, so the solo on the track has that vibe."

-'The Bridge' music video will be out mid August, shot by Adalita (Magic Dirt) and featuring 7 teenagers on location in the Salt Lake country near Colac and the Otways forest.
+'The Bridge' music video was shot by Adalita (Magic Dirt) and features 7 teenagers on location in the Salt Lake country near Colac and the Otways forest.